Things to Consider in Export Contracts

 2. Parties: The commercial titles, addresses and contact information of the parties should be stated in full in the contracts.
 In international commercial contracts, the nationalities of the parties should also be written.

 3. Subject of the Contract: If the contract is a purchase and sale contract, the details of the goods must be clearly stated.
 Details can be specified in this article of the contract, as well as documents such as technical reports or drawings can be attached to the contract.
 It is important that the documents annexed to the contract are clearly written in the relevant article and that they are an integral part of the contract.
+For an export contract example, specifying detailed product descriptions is critical.

 4. Rights and Obligations of the Parties: The rights and obligations of the parties should be clearly stated in the contract.
+These are essential elements of an export contract to ensure clarity.

 5. Amount of Goods, Unit Price and Contract Amount: It is very important to write the quantity, unit price and contract amount of the goods in purchase and sale contracts.
 The use of international measurement units when specifying the quantity of the goods is important in terms of preventing any disputes that may arise.
 While writing the unit price and contract amount, it should be stated in which country's currency the payment will be made.
 For the works that are agreed on a turnkey basis, there is no need to specify the unit price, it is sufficient to specify the contract amount.
+This is a common practice in an export contract format.

 6. Payment Terms: There are many payment types in international trade.
 The type of payment to be used must be clearly stated in the contract.
 The bank to be worked with and IBAN numbers can be added to the contract.